ENERZAi/NadyaDocs/NadyaDocs/topics/Mutability-and-reference.md

 ## Mutability
 Mutability allows programmers to mutate values after it was initialized.
 Using this property, users can extend their code easier than before.

-To minimize potential human-errors caused by mutable values, opus treats all values as immutable unless value was initialized with 'let mut'.
+To minimize potential human-errors caused by mutable values, nadya treats all values as immutable unless value was initialized with 'let mut'.

 If programmer attempts to mutate any immutable value, interpreter will report ```err_store_to_immutable_value``` error.